clartaq/cwiki/resources/private/md/About_Import_Export.md

 This method can be more convenient in some cases.
 If your role is a "reader", it is your only option since you will not be able to open an editing page.
 Readers can only export, they are not allowed to import content in to the wiki.

 ### Things You Should Know

+#### Import is Fragile

+Really fragile.
+If the front matter is not properly formatted, it will crash the program.
+No useful error messages other that a stack trace.
+Bleah.
+Just to lazy too bullet-proof it right now.

 #### Author